andhika18/countword/README.md

 # CountWord
 <<<<<<< HEAD
-Count Word from doc, docx, txt, odt and pdf in php
+Count Word from doc, docx, txt, odt and pdf in Laravel
 =======
-Count Word from doc, docx, txt and pdf in php
+Count Word from doc, docx, txt and pdf in Laravel

+# Require
+  Laravel >=5

 # Install with composer
   ```php